 Samsung Scholarship Information

 Worldwide electronics leader Samsung endowed a scholarship fund of $5 million to be administered by The American Legion in 1996.
 Meant to show appreciation for U.S. veterans who came to Korea’s aid during its struggle against communist forces in the Korean War, the Samsung American Legion Scholarship Program established a series of scholarships derived from interest and other income from the principal amount.
-In 2015, 10 $20,000 scholarships and 88 $852 scholarships were awarded.
-To date, the Samsung American Legion Scholarship has awarded more than $5.2 million to nearly 1,800 applicants.
+In 2017 there were ten $10,000 scholarships, ten $5,000 scholarships and the remaining finalists each received $1250 scholarships.
+To date, the Samsung American Legion Scholarship has awarded more than $5.5 million to approximately 2,069 applicants.

 Scholarship applications are restricted to high school juniors who attend the current session of either The American Legion Boys State or Auxiliary Girls State program and are a direct descendant – i.e. child, grandchild, great grandchild, etc. – or a legally adopted child of a wartime veteran who served on active duty during at least one of the periods of war officially designated as eligibility dates for American Legion membership.